JamesYFC/SUSMachine/README.md

 - `OnLateUpdate`
 - `[EventEnum.EventName]` (when events are enabled)

-A StateMachine can contain a state behaviour for each member of the states enum, plus `AnyState`, whose actions are called before any specific state.
-AnyState's transitions take lower priority than a specific state behaviour's transitions.
+A StateMachine can contain a state object for each member of the states enum, plus `AnyState`, whose actions are called before any specific state.
+AnyState's transitions take lower priority than a specific state object's transitions.

 ```cs
 var fsm = new StateMachine<States>